-We are excited to announce that Manchester Art Gallery will be opening its first dedicated Fashion Gallery this autumn.
-This dynamic exhibition and flexible engagement space will support our ambition to reimagine the costume and dress collection.
+This dynamic exhibition and flexible engagement space supports our ambition to reimagine the costume and dress collection.
 Bringing this important resource into the heart of the city means that we can show it in the context of the wider collection and as an integral part of the story of art and culture.

-Through annual exhibitions, the new Fashion Gallery will explore and highlight the breadth of the costume and dress collection.
+Through annual exhibitions, the new Fashion Gallery explores and highlights the breadth of the costume and dress collection.
 Manchester Art Gallery has one of the largest British collections of fashion and clothing, dating from the early 17th century to the present day.
-Particular strengths comprise 18th century women’s clothing and children’s costume,19th century middle-class and ordinary dress, sportswear and occupational clothes.
+Particular strengths comprise 18th century women’s clothing and children’s costume, 19th century middle-class and ordinary dress, sportswear and occupational clothes.
 The collection has recently concentrated on acquiring Manchester-labelled clothing, recent top-end couture and menswear.

 The creation of the Fashion Gallery has been made possible through the very generous support of The Clothworkers’ Company and The Jack Livingstone Charitable Trust and is sponsored by Edward Bulmer Natural Paint.